sergiopvilar/sergiovilar.github.io/_posts/2015-09-22-build-gba4ios-for-ios9.md

 Ready to go!

-This guide is based on [this](http://bouk.co/blog/sideload-iphone/) guide with the proper changes to work in iOS 9.
+This guide is based on [this post](http://bouk.co/blog/sideload-iphone/) with the proper changes to work in iOS 9.